Hebo's New Song

 As he did, Eclipse aimed the cannon.
 Hebo flipped onto it, hands in the air, and shouted bad words in Goblin-tongue.
 He snapped his fingers, igniting the cannon.
 An explosive blast of gunpowder and smoke erupted from the cannon, but Hebo balanced and watched.

 In the dark, we could barely make out the shape of the retreating dragon as the cannonball slammed into it.
 The dragon crashed into the woods.
 Soon after, the sounds came to us.
 We heard the sound of the dragon’s spine shattering from the cannonball, the sound of the crash into the trees and the splintering of wood.
-We heard a faint, weak roar.
+Through the trees, a faint, weak roar.
 And then, silence.

 Part Four: Collection

 “I killed a dragon!” exclaimed Hebo, jumping up and down and hugging Cloud and Gift.
 Soul seemed relieved, more than any of us.
 Oromis, chuckling to himself about how the plan did not work as intended, took me and Eclipse with him to gather the belongings of the dead Kobolds.
 Petra wanted to investigate the body of Renshato and took Luna and Eclipse with her.

 Soul asked us what would happen now that the dragon was dead.
 We explained that we still needed to help him with the repairs to the ship.
 Now that the threat of a dragon attack was gone, finding materials in the woods likely would no longer be an issue.
 Of course, we would need to watch out for more Kobolds or other dangers, but things would be much easier without a dragon.
 Hebo, Spoink, Eclipse, Oromis, and I ventured into the woods to find our allies.

 What we found was a mess, to put it lightly.
 The scene we found included Luna slicing off scales with a knife while Ezio and Petra argued about the dragon eye that Ezio failed to successfully remove from the body.
 The damaged eye oozed a strange, green mucus.
 Next to Ezio was the other eye, undamaged.